 This solution addresses Key Issue #5 "mechanism for protocol selection".

+This solution is applicable for protocol selection in

+- SMSF towards SMS-IWMSC for MO-SMS and in

+- SMS-GMSC towards UDM/HSS/HLR for Routing Info Retrieval and in

+- SMS-GMSC towards SMSF for MT-SMS.

 A NF that supports both legacy and SBA based protocols always tries to discover via the local NRF a suitable NF service producer.
 If discovery is successful, the SBA based protocol is selected; otherwise the legacy protocol is selected.